solidify/jira-azuredevops-migrator/docs/faq.md

     }
 `

-5. How to migrate correct user from Jira to Azure DevOps and assign to the new work items ?
+### 5. How to migrate correct user from Jira to Azure DevOps and assign to the new work items?

 - User mapping  differes between Jira Cloud and Jira Server.
 To migrate users and assign the new work items in Azure DevOps to the same user as the original task had in Jira, we need to add a text file in the root that would look something like this:

  - When using Jira Cloud then firstly make sure in the config the '"using-jira-cloud": true' is set.
 The mapping file the should have accountId/email value pairs.
 To use email value pairs the users email should be set to public in the user profile in Jira Cloud